exploring self-realization, sacred personhood, and full humanity

 I am greatly indebted to Dr. Mortimer Adler for what I know about this subject; which isn’t much, as we’ll be investigating these concepts for a very long time to come.

 In the “Writing” article we discussed how the typical story plot of our world will soon become passé.
 Look at virtually any DVD jacket.
 See the movie synopsis.
-It always goes like this:
+It goes something like this:

-“Mary Smith was having a wonderful life until a day came when, without warning, her world blew up.
+“Mary and/or John Smith were having a wonderful life until a day came when, without warning, their world blew up.
 Threats and disaster suddenly mounted on every side.
-She now valiantly fights back against incredible odds to save herself and those she loves.
-Will she succeed?
+They now valiantly fights back against incredible odds to save themselves and those they love.
+Will they succeed?
 Be prepared for danger, action, drama, love, humor, and thrill-a-minute.”

 Well, to one degree or another, that’s pretty much the size of it, isn’t it, for all “stories.”
-In fact, a “story” is not even considered to be such without this element of problem-cause-solution.
+In fact, a “story” isn't even considered to be such without this element of problem-cause-solution, some threat to well-being.
 All this appeals to the "Needy Little Me" Ego.
 But we are headed for a new world, Summerland, wherein there are no invasions, no threats, no upheavals, no loss of happiness.
 And therefore the very concept of what constitutes a “story,” or meaningful literature, or even the nature of the arts, will change for us.

 In that coming day of better sightedness, we will still be interested in literature and the arts, but not in a low-grade, base-passion, scare-me-to-death way.
 Instead, we will seek out artists, seers, and teachers who can answer questions such as,

 “Who can tell me how to access greater joy in my life and spirit?
 Who can show me the way to better perceptions of love and peace?
 Who can tell me more about truth, goodness, and beauty?”